Distributed Estimation and Inference for Semi-parametric Binary Response Models: High-dimensional settings

-The proof of Theorem \ref{thm:1step-hd} is given in Section \ref{sec:pf-hd} of the supplementary material.
-The assumption $\frac{s^2\log p}{mh_1^3}=o\left(1\right)$ is necessary to guarantee the so-called restricted eigenvalue condition for $V^{(1)}_{m,1}$, which is standard to ensure the convergence rate of the Dantzig Selector in theory.
-Another assumption $\sqrt{s}\delta_{m,0}=O\big( h_1^{3/2}\big)$ is a technical condition to determine the dominant term in the convergence rate.
+and $ \|\widehat{\bm{\beta }}^{ ( 1 )}-\bm{\beta }^{*} \|_{1} \leq 2\sqrt{s} \|\widehat{\bm{\beta }}^{ ( 1 )}-\bm{\beta }^{*} \|_{2}$ with probability tending to one. \end{thm} The proof of Theorem~\ref{thm:1step-hd} is given in Section Section \ref{sec:pf-hd} of Appendix.
+The requirement $s=o(m^{1/4})$ is to ensure the consistency of the estimator, which is further explained and discussed in Remark \ref{rmk:s<m^1/4} in Section \ref{sec:supp-hd} of Appendix.
+An initial estimator $\widehat{\bm{\beta }}^{(0)}$ can be obtained by applying the path-following algorithm proposed in \cite{feng2019nonregular} to the local data on a single machine, which satisfies the assumptions in Theorem~\ref{thm:1step-hd} with $\delta _{m,0}=(s\log p/m)^{\alpha /(2\alpha +1)}$.
+In practice, the initial can be other estimators, for example, \cite{mukherjee2019non}, or a mild guess, for example, an estimator computed from a (potentially misspecified) parametric model.
+The assumption $\frac{s^{2}\log p}{mh_{1}^{3}}=o (1 )$ is necessary to guarantee the so-called restricted eigenvalue condition for $V^{(1)}_{m,1}$, which is standard to ensure the convergence rate of the Dantzig selector in theory.
+Another assumption $\sqrt{s}\delta _{m,0}=O ( h_{1}^{3/2} )$ is a technical condition to determine the dominant term in the convergence rate.